“Terrorists and Archeologists: How the Past Belongs to the Present,” TEDxCUNY, November 20, 2015.

 Al Jazeera America, News to discuss the art theft from the Isabella Stewart Gardner Museum, March 18, 2015.

-Plenary address for the 2017-18 Sidore Lecture Series, Center for the Humanities, University of New Hampshire (upcoming, September 2017).
+“Who Owns Palmyra?” plenary address for 2017-18 Sidore Lecture Series, Center for the Humanities, University of New Hampshire (upcoming, September 26, 2017).

 “Global and Local Heritages,” keynote address for the UT Antiquities Action Annual Conference, April 8, 2017.

 “Art Under Attack,” Center for the Arts in Society, Carnegie Mellon University, March 30, 2017.

 “The Future of the Past: Ethical Dilemmas in Digitizing Cultural Heritage,” Roger Mudd Center for Ethics at Washington and Lee University, March 3, 2017.

 “Art Under Attack,” Joynes Reading Room Literary Speaker Series, University of Texas at Austin, February 23, 2017.

 “What No Owner Can Complain of Having Lost: Motivations for Collecting Looted Antiquities,” Seminar on Collecting and Display, Institute of Historical Research, University of London, February 6, 2017.

 “‘Appropriate Steps’: Permissibility of Delaying Repatriation to Countries in Crisis,” Global Mayors Conference (Comune di Firenze and NYU Florence), November 3, 2016.

 “Persuading Collectors,” Heidelberg Center for Cultural Heritage, Summer School: Destruction and Reconstruction of Cultural Heritage (via Skype), September 22, 2016.